Exodus 20, 13

 To read the King James Version, click here

 This commandment appears straightforward.
 I would imagine that ‘You shall not murder’ would appear in most people's top ten laws for life.
 A human life is sacred and no-one has the right to take the life of another.

 It is likely that over 600 homicides will be reported in the UK this year.
 The figures worldwide are alarming and staggering.
 What causes one person to take another’s life?
 What can we do to protect children who are neglected to the point of death?

 For God’s people, this command raises challenges about issues as varied as war, capital punishment, abortion, and death caused by economic injustice and environmental abuse etc.

-And Jesus demands that we think in terms of our own anger and hateful feelings to others which may not lead to murder but which may be expressed in phrases such as ‘I could kill you’, ‘You’re a waste of space’, ‘It would have been better if you had never been born’.
-(Matthew 5 v21-22)
+And Jesus demands (Matthew 5 v21-22) that we think in terms of our own anger and hateful feelings to others, which may not lead to murder but that may be expressed in phrases such as ‘I could kill you’, ‘You’re a waste of space’, ‘It would have been better if you had never been born’.

 Something to do

 As you view the news media make a note of any who have been murdered and pray specifically for their family, friends and communities.
 Pray also for those responsible for the murder.